netceteragroup/skele/docs/docs/config.md

-# Configuration
+# Config

+Girders Element's `config` package is a small library that can be used to create **layered configuration** setup useful when building platforms.

-Configuration consists of one or more **features** (ex. translations, theme etc).
+A *configuration* consists of one or more **feature configuration objects** (ex. translations, theme etc).

+## Layers

-Configurations are distributed by **layers.** Each layer has its own **configuration object**.
+Configurations are distributed into **layers**.
+Each layer has its own set of **featurre configuration objects**.
 Layers are organized in a hirearchy, with every layer overriding the configuration object of its parents.

-The values in each configuration object are defined in **profiles.** Everything defined at root level belongs to a default (implicit) profile.
-When a configuration is initialized, a list of profiles is provided.
-The order of the profile definition is important, as they have priority (highest priority is listed first).
-The default profile is always resolved last (i.e. has lowest priority)

-##### Example configuration object:
+Layers are useful is situations when a base package (e.g. the platforms) needs to provide *reasonable defaults* for the configuration that still can be overriden but the package's user (e.g. an app).

+## Profiles

+However, we often need to change certain configuration values based on the context where it is used.
+Examples of this could be:

+- one server URL is used in development, another in production
+- one font is used for android, another for iOS and a third for web

+To achieve this, we also introduce *profiles*.
+A profile is a named set of configuration entries that, when activated, will override the  configuration entires specified elsewhere (as a default in the current layer or the layer below).

+More than one profile may be active at any given time.
+The list of active profiles' order is significant because it determines the lookup procedure.
+This list is provided on application starup.

+There always exists a profile called **default** which contains all the entries that were not specified in any other profile.
+This profile is *always active* and is at the bottom of the lookup list.

+## Example Feature Configuration Object

 ```javascript